-Up until the last quarter of 2018, the Dow/Gold ratio continues to trend higher – meaning the dow is gaining value versus gold.
-The Dow to Gold ratio has touched the rising trend line since 2011 fives times in the past couple of years.
-Now sitting just under 19.
+Up until the last quarter of 2018, the Dow/Gold ratio had been moving higher.
+This meant the Dow was gaining value versus gold.
+The Dow to Gold ratio had touched the rising trend line since 2011 fives times in the past few years.
+Each time it turned back up.

 However in the last quarter of 2018 the Dow to Gold Ratio turned down and broke below the blue uptrend line in December.
 In the early part of 2019 the ratio dipped to 17.
 Then bounced back up above 20.
 Now with gold rising since June, the Dow to Gold Ratio is back at 17.
 So the downtrend from late 2018 looks to still be in place.